The utility module offers various functions to create, simulate, access information, and visualize the supply chain network more effectively.

 Visualize the supply chain network as a graph.

-Uses :func:networkx.multipartite_layout keyed by node tier so the drawing reads left-to-right (suppliers → manufacturers → distributors → retailers → demand).
-The previous default spectral_layout often produced degenerate embeddings for small directed graphs (§8).
+Lays the nodes out in columns by type (using :func:networkx.multipartite_layout) so the drawing reads left-to-right (suppliers → manufacturers → distributors → retailers → demand).
+The old default, spectral_layout, often placed nodes badly for small networks.

 Parameters: